 home and murdered his friend will go to jail just the same; but more than

-temporal and eternal consequences that will befall him.
+temporal and eternal consequences that will befall him; that is, in eternity

 Fear the consequences of your disobedience